PrincetonUniversity/lucid/readme.md

 3. A DPDK-C compiler.
 This backend produces a C program that uses DPDK for packet IO.
 It is a work in progress and currently single threaded.

+## Getting Started

+The best way to get started with Lucid is to compile it from source (instructions below), download the ([Visual Studio syntax highlighting extension](https://github.com/benherber/Lucid-DPT-VSCode-Extension)), and then follow the [tutorials](https://github.com/PrincetonUniversity/lucid/tree/main/tutorials/readme.md) to run a program in the interpreter.

 ## Installation

-The best way to run Lucid is to compile from source.
+The best way to install Lucid is to compile from source.

-The general instructions are:

 1. install opam

 Follow the instructions here: [opam install](https://opam.ocaml.org/doc/Install.html)

-The quickest way is to use this script (as they say in the install instructions):
+The quickest way to install opam is with this one-liner (from the above link):
 ```
 bash -c "sh <(curl -fsSL https://opam.ocaml.org/install.sh)"
 ```